ChristopherVH/Capstone/README.md

 - [ ] Create an account
 - [ ] Log in / Log out
+- [ ] Play songs using the embedded media player at the bottom of the page
+- [ ] Be able to like songs
-- [ ] Create, read, edit, and delete notes
+- [ ] Create, read, edit, and delete playlists
-- [ ] Organize notes within Notebooks
+- [ ] Have separate page for double click on album or song
-- [ ] Tag notes with multiple tags
-- [ ] Apply complex styling to notes while editing
+- [ ] Have queue and loop features

 ## Design Docs
 * [View Wireframes][views]